SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. What is a product of the biochemical reactions of photosynthesis?
+2. What is NOT a product of the krebs cycle?

 pairs of chromosomes that each carry an allele for a given trait